luuquang200/Assignment-QL/README.md

 1. **Prepare the input file**: Place the `input.json` file in the project directory.

-2. **Run the application**: Open a command prompt, navigate to the project directory, and run the following command:
+2. **Run the application**: Once you are in the project directory, run the following command to start the application:
     ```
     dotnet run
     ```